sporto/elm-tutorial/elm_arch/startapp_effects.md

 We need to import Effects and Task, more on this later.

+### init

 ```elm
 init : (Model, Effects Action)
 init =
   (initialModel, Effects.none)
 ```

 We now have an `init` function, this function gives us the initial input for our application.
+Before our initial input was just `initialModel`.
+Now our initial input is a tuple of `(initialModel, effect_to_run`).

+In this case we are using `Effects.none`, meaning that we don't want any effects to run.
+But we could send an initial effect here, e.g. change the browser location.